 How Timing Works for Appointees

-A power of appointment gives one person the authority to direct who receives certain property.
-If the holder of that power names you as an appointee and you do not want the property, you can disclaim it.
-The disclaimer takes effect as of the moment the instrument exercising the power becomes irrevocable.
+A power of appointment gives one person the authority to direct who receives certain trust property.
+If the holder names you as an appointee, you can disclaim the property you do not want.

 A disclaimer of an interest in property by an appointee of a power of appointment takes effect as of the time the instrument by which the holder exercises the power becomes irrevocable.

-A.R.S. § 14-10010(A)In practical terms, this means the law treats you as though you never received the property in the first place.
-The property then passes to whoever would be next in line under the terms of the instrument.
+A.R.S. § 14-10010(A)A qualified disclaimer means the law treats you as if you never received the assets.
+The property then passes to whoever is next in line under the instrument.

 Default Takers and Objects of the Power

-If you are named as a default taker or an object of a power of appointment, the timing rule is slightly different.
-Your disclaimer takes effect as of the time the instrument creating the power becomes irrevocable, not the instrument exercising it.
+The timing rule is slightly different for default takers and objects of a power.
+Your disclaimer takes effect when the instrument creating the power becomes irrevocable, not the instrument exercising it.

 A disclaimer of an interest in property by an object or taker in default of an exercise of a power of appointment takes effect as of the time the instrument creating the power becomes irrevocable.

-A.R.S. § 14-10010(B)This distinction matters because the effective date of a disclaimer can affect tax treatment, creditor claims, and who ultimately receives the property.
-Understanding which category you fall into helps determine the right timing for a disclaimer.
+A.R.S. § 14-10010(B)The effective date of a disclaimer can affect creditor claims, gift tax, and who receives the assets.
+As a result, knowing your category helps set the right timing.